15 Sales Pipeline Metrics you Need to Track in 2023

 Pipeline metrics are crucial for sales teams and must be understood and tracked by every team member.
 After all, the pipeline is the journey every lead goes through, and certain metrics can help you understand the different stages, what drives people forward and what pushes them away.

-15 sales pipeline metrics you should measure
+15 sales pipeline metrics you should track

 #1.
 Number of Sales Qualified Leads (SQLs) per month